Montreal Impact (1993–2011): The Impact and Major League Soccer

 Towards the end of 2007, much speculation had been made about a possible franchise move from USL First Division to Major League Soccer.
-The construction of the expandable Saputo Stadium further suggested such an interest on the part of the Impact to move up to the top level American-Canadian league.
+The construction of the expandable Saputo Stadium further suggested such an interest on the part of the Impact to move up to the top level American league.
 Chairman Joey Saputo held talks with George Gillett (former owner of Montreal Canadiens and co-owner of Liverpool F.C.) regarding possible joint ownership of an MLS franchise.

 On July 24, 2008, MLS announced they were seeking to add two expansion teams for the 2011 season, of which Montreal was listed as a potential candidate.
 On November 22, 2008, the team's bid for an MLS franchise, was not retained by commissioner Don Garber.
 In response to Vancouver's successful bid in March 2009, Impact GM Nick De Santis commented that he expected chairman Joey Saputo to pursue and ultimately realize his vision of Montreal as an MLS franchise someday.

 On May 16, 2009, the Montreal Gazette reported that MLS commissioner Don Garber and Montreal Impact president Joey Saputo have resumed talks for an expansion team to begin play in 2011.

-On May 7, 2010, it was officially announced by MLS commissioner Don Garber that Montreal had been granted the league's 19th franchise, and will begin play in the 2012 season.
+On May 7, 2010, it was officially announced by MLS commissioner Don Garber that Montreal had been granted the league's 19th franchise, and would begin play in the 2012 season.
+The MLS club retained the Montreal Impact name until 2021 when they rebranded as CF Montréal.